- Politics and Social Issues»

 Do you believe African American students are less likely to succeed in Today's world than White students?

-It is no secret that the African American community is often looked down upon in America in regards to education.
-But is this stereotype that has spread through America sincere or a rumor?
-Is the African American’s cultural identity conflicting with America’s education system?
-What history have African Americans had with education?
+African American communities are often looked down upon in "white" America in regards to education, but is this stereotype that has spread sincere or is it a falsehood?
+Is the African American’s cultural identity conflicting with America’s standardized education system?
+What kind of history have African Americans had with education?
 These questions will be answered and will be compared with my own observational experience inside an African American education and cultural center.

 A Quick History of Black Education